kattemolle/QuanTile/README.md

 # Precomputed solutions

 To use precomputed solutions, and access benchmarking data, pull and checkout the `results` branch.
+(If you got your code from Zenodo, you're already in this branch).
 Entire transpiler objects, containing the input basis circuits, input basis graphs, and the routing solutions, can be unpickled from `circuits/solutions.pkl`.
 All these solutions are also available in OpenQASM 3 at `circuits/solutions.qasm`.